 Books Talk Back events offer an opportunity for aspiring authors to meet and ask questions to a published author and gain insight and ideas on a career in creative writing.
-Books Talk Back also provides the perfect networking platform for writers, readers and literary enthusiasts.
+Books Talk Back also provides a chance to meet fellow readers, writers and community enthusiasts.

-The events have gained support and sponsorship from The British Library and Writers’ Centre Norwich.
+The events have gained support from The Prince’s Trust, The British Library and National Centre for Writing.

 Books Talk Back is the initiative of Isabelle King.
 Frustrated by the lack of fair opportunity for people who lacked the time and money to take a writing course, Isabelle was determined to set up some non-profit events that offered constructive critique to new writers and showcased fresh voices, as well as being a chance to meet fellow literary enthusiasts and eat biscuits.